 The information on your statement relating to your account and your transactions will still appear exactly as it did before.
 The only change you will notice is that our new name, thinkmoney, will replace thinkbanking.

-How does the thinkmoney Personal Account differ from a bank account?
+How does the thinkmoney Current Account differ from a bank account?

 Your money is stored in a trust account dedicated to you which is ring fenced and separate from any other monies, and always there when you need it.

-Your Personal Account will continue to have the same clear and transparent monthly fee and you won’t get any penalty charges for “bounced” payments.
+Your Current Account will continue to have the same clear and transparent monthly fee and you won’t get any penalty charges for “bounced” payments.

 Have you been bought out by another company?